The Exceptionalism Bug

 I grew up with the American exceptionalism bug.
 I valued aggressive personal and economic growth at the expense of hard work.
 Anything less than toil and progress felt like failure.
 Imperceptible process meant stagnation and that concept seemed to be something like death.
 I didn’t know how to choose a career, but I knew that I needed to make money to be independent.

-The bug has a good root, you should want to improve yourself and your condition in life.
-It also results in bullshit chest beating and people needlessly toiling in unhappiness.
+The bug has a good root, you should want to improve yourself and your condition in life; but it also results in bullshit chest-beating and people needlessly toiling in unhappiness.
 We internalize statements like “I like to work hard and play hard” and confuse finding a good career with finding meaning in life.

 Not everyone has this bug.
 Few people take their job as seriously as the infected.
 The others will still talk around the Keurig machine about how they’re “crushing it” but they’re actually making puppies until the weekend.
 That includes people working jobs you’d hope would be special: medical, police, military, your boss, etc. Those people are right!
 This bug ties up your feeling of self-worth with how hard you work and produce.
 It’s likely to leave you unhappy with a high blood pressure.